Primary Research

-Human-Water Systems
+Human-water Systems

 While working as a graduate engineer, I helped design green stormwater facilities for Rice University.
 Unfortunately, the LEED components of the project were removed due to high costs and uncertainties regarding materials, construction, permitting, and long-term maintenance.
 I worked on several other projects where the green infrastructure components were removed mid-design due to social constraints.